coderafting/memsearch/README.md

 The :data key is coming from the db, it can be any key and value.
 ```

+Please see the **TODOs** section for future plans to improvise search.

 ## Feedback/Discussions
 Github issues are a good way to discuss library related topics.
 I am also reachable via [CodeRafting](https://www.coderafting.com/).